vapor/docs/README.md

 ## Contributing
 ### *Mistakes*
 ---
-If you have found any mistakes in the documentation, feel free to create a PR to fix it.
+If you want to add information to the docs or have found any mistakes you wish to fix, feel free to create a PR  for the change.

 ### *Translating*
 ---
 > For now this only applies to the Vapor 4 Documentation.

-If you wish to contribute to the Vapor documentation by translating, follow these steps below.
+Localised docs are incredibly useful for allowing people to learn Vapor in their native language.
+If you wish to contribute to the Vapor documentation by translating, follow the steps below.

-To start of, install [Python3](https://www.python.org/download/releases/3.0/).
-Once you have done that, run `pip install -r requirements.txt` in the root directory of this repository.
+You'll need Python3 to build the docs.
+You can download this from the [Python Website](https://www.python.org/download/releases/3.0/) or install via Homebrew.
+Once installed, run `pip install -r requirements.txt` in the root directory of this repository.
 This will install all the needed dependencies in order to be able to build the documentation.

 Following the installation of the dependencies, check if your language you want to translate to is already included in the `mkdocs.yml` file.
 If it is not, then you can add it like this:
 ```yaml